streamthoughts/jikkou/demo/iceberg/README.md

 # Jikkou — Apache Iceberg Demo

-> Manage Apache Iceberg namespaces and tables as code with Jikkou,
+> Manage Apache Iceberg namespaces, tables, and views as code with Jikkou,
 > targeting multiple catalog backends from a single configuration.

 ---